 NDIF shall start the compensation for deposits immediately after the delivery of the resolution revoking the operating licence of the failed bank or after the start of the liquidation of the bank is published.
-The providing of compensation deadline is 15 working days from 2019 on.
-The deadline for payment can be longer if the depositor's eligibility is uncertain, the deposit is subject to legal dispute, or a higher compensation limit is applicable to the deposit.
+Within 7 working days from 2024 onwards, the depositors have disposal of the compensation amount The deadline for payment can be longer if the depositor's eligibility is uncertain, the deposit is subject to legal dispute, or a higher compensation limit is applicable to the deposit.